 Over the weekend I was getting my legs waxed and my esthetician asked me what I do for a living.

-What I do isn’t exactly cut and dry like it is for some professions.
+What I do isn’t exactly as cut and dry like as it is for some professions.
 School teacher, nurse, mechanic – these are all pretty standard answers that don’t require extra creativity in getting people on board with what you do.

 Because what I do for a living isn’t exactly standard, I decided a while back to come up with an elevator pitch for what I do.